 Currently, laser-induced structural modifications in optical materials have been an active field of research.
 In this paper, we reported structural modifications in the bulk of sapphire due to picosecond (ps) laser filamentation and analyzed the ionization dynamics of the filamentation.
 Numerical simulations uncovered that the high-intensity ps laser pulses generate plasma through multi-photon and avalanche ionizations that leads to the creation of two distinct types of structural changes in the material.
-The experimental bulk modifications consist of a void like structures surrounded by cracks which is followed by a submicrometer filamentary track.
-By increasing laser energy, length of the damage and filamentary track appeared to increase.
+The experimental bulk modifications consist of a void like structures surrounded by cracks which are followed by a submicrometer filamentary track.
+By increasing laser energy, the length of the damage and filamentary track appeared to increase.
 In addition, the transverse diameter of the damage zone increased due to the electron plasma produced by avalanche ionizations, but no increase in the filamentary zone diameter was observed with increasing laser energy.

 Ionization behavior and dynamics of picosecond laser filamentation in sapphire

 1. Ahmed F, Ahsan M S, Lee M S, Jun M B G. Near-field modification of femtosecond laser beam to enhance single-shot pulse filamentation in glass medium.
 Appl Phys A 114, 1161–1165 (2014).

 2. Lanier T E, Gulley J R. Nonlinear space-time focusing and filamentation of annular femtosecond pulses in dielectrics.
 J Opt Soc Am B 33, 292–301 (2016).

 3. Masselin P, le Coq D, Bychkov E, Lépine E, Lin C et al. Laser filamentation in chalcogenide glass.
 Proc SPIE 7993, 79931B (2011).